oracle/weblogic-kubernetes-operator/kubernetes/samples/charts/apache-webtier/README.md

 ```console
 $ helm install my-release --values values.yaml apache-webtier
 ```
+## useNonPriviledgedPorts
+By default, the chart will install the Apache webtier on PriviledgedPort (port 80).
+Set the flag `useNonPriviledgedPorts=true` to enable the Apache webtier to listen on port `8080`

 ## RBAC
 By default, the chart will install the recommended RBAC roles and role bindings.

-You need to have the flag `--authorization-mode=RBAC` on the API server.
-See the following document for how to enable [RBAC](https://kubernetes.io/docs/admin/authorization/rbac/).
+Set the flag `--authorization-mode=RBAC` on the API server.
+See the following document for how to enable [RBAC](https://kubernetes.io/docs/reference/access-authn-authz/rbac/).

 To determine if your cluster supports RBAC, run the following command: